Bx15 and M125 buses: 20th century

 In June 1995, service along the Bx55 branch to Yankee Stadium via East 161st Street, stopping only at Washington Avenue and River Avenue, was discontinued to improve service for riders and reliability.
 While only 5% of riders used this branch, it received 21% of service on weekdays and 25% of service on weekends.
 Bx6 service was increased to mitigate the need to transfer to get to Yankee Stadium.
 In addition, free transfers were allowed between the Bx55 and intersecting bus routes, changing the route from a rapid transit replacement to a limited-stop branch of the Bx15.
 In 1995, New York City Transit was in the process of building a weather-protected intermodal terminal at Third Avenue–149th Street.
 On September 10, 1995, as part of systemwide cuts in bus and subway service to reduce the MTA's budget deficit, late night Bx55 service north of Fordham Plaza was discontinued.

 On September 8, 1996, late night Bx55 service, between 1 a.m. and 4:30 a.m., was eliminated and merged with the Bx15.
 The frequency of Bx15 service along the entire route was reduced from running every 50 minutes to running every 60 minutes.
 Supplemental Bx15 service was provided between Fordham Road and 149th Street to maintain the Bx55's frequency.
 To maintain the transfer to the subway, bus-subway transfers were accepted on the Bx15 overnight.
 The change was made to eliminate duplicative service, which was lightly patronized.
-In addition, an unnecessary turn at 147th Street was eliminated; it had existed because a support pillar of the Third Avenue Elevated, which had been demolished for some time, had prevented northbound buses from turning directly from Willis Avenue to Third Avenue.
+In addition, an unnecessary turn at 147th Street was eliminated; it had existed because a support pillar of the Third AvenueI Elevated, which had been demolished for some time, had prevented northbound buses from turning directly from Willis Avenue to Third Avenue.

+In December 1999, the MTA announced a plan to make a slight route change in southbound Bx15 service between East 138th Street and the Third Avenue Bridge.
+At the time, buses ran west on East 138th Street, south on Third Avenue, and south across the Third Avenue Branch.
+Buses had to cross multiple lanes of moving traffic to get into the leftmost lane so they could exit at East 128th Street in Manhattan.
+The change would have buses continue to turn left onto Third Avenue, but would reroute buses to turn left at a traffic island, south on Lincoln Avenue, west on East 133rd Street, and south directly onto the leftmost lane of the Third Avenue Bridge, eliminating a weaving maneuver.
+Two bus stops were added along Lincoln Avenue at East 136th Street and East 133rd Street to provide improved service in the area.
+The change was planned to take effect in January 2000.